AkramOM606/Numerical-Analysis-GUI/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them clearly.
+3. Make your changes and commit them.
 4. Open a pull request to propose your changes.

 We'll review your pull request and provide feedback promptly.